 Plan or budget your expenses

-We don’t want to be a wet blanket but this is important.
+Not to be a wet blanket but this is important.
 It’s so easy to overspend when you’re out there and having fun.
 Start by setting a reasonable spending limit.
 You don’t really need to have an itemized list but it’s good to have an estimate in mind.
 This way, the only thing you will be thinking about after your vacation are happy memories, not mounting debt.
-Take our word for it, you’ll thank us later.
+Take my word for it, you’ll thank me later (you’re welcome!).

 Know the types of credit cards accepted in your destination